ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

 keep_dump
-  Whether to keep the database dump datasets after the purge operation completes.
+  Whether to keep the database dump data sets after the purge operation completes.

   This option is only applicable when :emphasis:`operation=purge`.

-  When set to :literal:`true`\ , the IRRDBU00 dump dataset and IRRRID00 CLIST will be retained for debugging or auditing purposes.
+  When set to :literal:`true`\ , the IRRDBU00 dump data set and IRRRID00 CLIST is retained for debugging or auditing purposes.

-  When set to :literal:`false`\ , these temporary datasets will be deleted after the purge operation.
+  When set to :literal:`false`\ , these temporary data sets are deleted after the purge operation.

   | **required**: False
   | **type**: bool